 In May 2020, VA initiated National Historic Preservation Act Section 106 consultation with the Florida Department of State, Division of Historical Resources or State Historic Preservation Office (SHPO) regarding the Proposed Action.
 VA submitted information detailing the cultural resources identification efforts (including the CRASs) and requested Florida SHPO concurrence that none of the four Action Alternatives would affect historic properties listed or eligible for listing on the NRHP.
-On June 30, 2020, the Florida SHPO concurred with VA's determination on Sites 2 and 4 but did not concur for Sites 1 and 3, and requested additional subsurface testing.
-VA will evaluate the recommendations and make determinations if additional testing will be conducted.
+On June 30, 2020, the Florida SHPO concurred with VA's determination on Sites 2 and 4.
+The SHPO did not concur for Sites 1 and 3, and requested additional subsurface testing on Site 1 in extant hammocks, areas of relative elevation increase around wetlands/sloughs, and documented sand pine scrub; and in the southeast corner of Site 3.
+If either of these sites is selected, VA would evaluate the developer's detailed site plan for proposed disturbance to the specific locations identified by the SHPO and opportunities for site plan revision to avoid these locations.
+VA would continue Section 106 consultation for these locations at these sites, including providing further-developed site plan details and, as indicated, coordinating with SHPO on any remaining need for additional testing to identify and resolve any effects to potentially eligible archaeological resources.
+Based on the information presented, VA has determined that the impacts would not be significant with the inclusion of the proposed mitigation.